South Carolina Medicaid Eligibility for Long Term Care: Income & Asset Limits

 Simplified Eligibility Criteria: Single Nursing Home Applicant

-SC seniors must have limited income and assets, and a medical need to qualify for Medicaid long-term care.
-In 2024, a single Nursing Home Medicaid applicant must meet the following criteria: 1) Income under $2,829 / month 2) Assets under $2,000 3) Require a Nursing Home Level of Care.
+In 2025, a single Medicaid Nursing Home applicant in South Carolina must meet the following criteria: 1) Income under $2,901 / month 2) Assets under $2,000 3) Require a Nursing Home Level of Care.

 The table below provides a quick reference to allow seniors to determine if they might be immediately eligible for long-term care from a South Carolina Medicaid program.
 Alternatively, one can take the Medicaid Eligibility Test.
 IMPORTANT: Not meeting all of the criteria does not mean one is ineligible or cannot become eligible for Medicaid in SC.
 More.